markd012/M.O.S/README.md

 # M.O.S
-A project that used to resolved heart break dewpression.
+A project that used to resolved heart break depression.